brson/rust-contract-comparison/blog/dfinity.md

 It still has a problem with its spinner+status message output, where "Installing node dependencies..." is printed repeatedly.

-This is on a mac,
+This is on a Mac,
 so perhaps it's a platform-specific bug.

 The final thing that is striking about this command